Chekanov's dichotomy in contact topology: Coisotropic correspondence

 \subsection{Symplectization}

-By Exercise 3.57 (i) in \cite{MS95}, Legendrian submanifold $L$ of a contact manifold $(M, \xi = \ker \alpha)$ has $L \times \R$ in its symplectization $(M \times \R, d(e^{\theta} \alpha))$ as a Lagrangian submanifold.
-Note Legendrian submanifolds and Lagrangian submanifolds are both special cases of coisotropic submanifolds in the contact and symplectic topology, respectively.
+Let $L$ be a Legendrian submanifold of a contact manifold $(M, \xi = \ker \alpha)$.
+By Exercise 3.57 (i) in \cite{MS95}, its lift $\R \times L$ is a Lagrangian submanifold in the symplectization $SM=(\R \times M, d(e^{\theta} \alpha))$.
+Note that both Legendrian submanifolds and Lagrangian submanifolds are special cases of coisotropic submanifolds in the contact and symplectic topology, respectively.
 Here we have the following generalized result.